Air-Money/airmoney-dapp-quickstart/README.md

 * npm
 * solana wallet extension on browser

+## Request whitelist access
+Contact the Airmoney team and share your Solana wallet address to be whitelisted
 ## Install airmoney-cli
 you can install it by running `npm install airmoney-cli -g`
 ## Register developer